olliepalmer/scripted-design-course/index.md

 # Welcome to Scripted Design

+## 27 Sep - 06 Dec 2019

 ## A 10-week course at the Masters Institute of Visual Cultures at AKV St Joost, open for students of Situated Design, Visual Culture, and Ecological Futures

 ### This is the course website with all of the course documentation, exercises, etc. New activities will be uploaded each week, and we'll upload a lot of our work here.

 This course is open-source, so anybody is free to take the content and use it in their own practice.
 Students retain ownership and copyright of their own work.

+Students' work will be shown at [V2_ Institute for the Unstable Media](https://v2.nl) on 17 December 2019.

 [Practical information](/about/){: .btn .btn-blue .mr-2} [Student research](/research/){: .btn .mr-2} [Resources + references](/resources/){: .btn}